elasticio/elasticio.github.io/content/_developers/oauth2-setup-preparation-in-component-json.md

 ## Description

 It is important to make sure that this setup is prepared and provided during the design of the integration component.
-The setup of `oauth` part is one part of the general process of authorisation.
+The setup of `oauth` part is one part of the general process of authorization.

 The `oauth` setup in the `component.json` of your component ensures that several things are set:

-  * The `credentials` field is presented in the user interface for the user to give its explicit authorisation to the {{site.data.tenant.name}} **Application**.
+  * The `credentials` field is presented in the user interface for the user to give its explicit authorization to the {{site.data.tenant.name}} **Application**.
 This ensures the ability to add security credentials to be used for the integration component proper function.

   * The proper connection endpoints, as well as connection specific protocols, are indicated.
-Those endpoints are used by the verification process to authorise the user `credentials`.
+Those endpoints are used by the verification process to authorize the user `credentials`.

 ## Example